 At default sensitivity settings, the motion sensor should not pick up pets under 33 pounds.

-Will adding more sensors, keypads, or motion detectors affect the monthly fees for Ring Protect Plus Plan?
+Will adding more sensors, keypads, or motion detectors affect the monthly fees for my Ring Protect Pro plan?

 No. You can connect as many devices (to the maximum of 100 devices) as you wish to your Ring Alarm without it affecting your monthly fees.

-Are you planning on releasing a glass break sensor/ acoustic glass break sensor or other new devices for the Ring Alarm?
+Are you planning on releasing a glass break sensor?

 How loud is the audio alarm on the Base Station?